• HOSPITALITY

 Location: Multiple locations, Canada

 Amano arrived as part of Union Station's revitalisation and became an instant hit.
-Chef Michael Angeloni's concept is built around handmade pasta inspired by Italian tradition but not constrained by it.
+Chef Michael Angeloni's original concept was built around handmade pasta inspired by Italian tradition but not constrained by it.
 The old country, reimagined.

 Moment Coffee Co.